CimpianAlin/MiniUPnP-for-Android-Prebuilt/README.md

 Warning!
 ====

-armeabi-b1 builded without any comile flags for compatability with arm.
+armeabi-b1 builded without any compile flags for compatability with arm.
 But it works (tested with [i2pd](https://github.com/PurpleI2P/i2pd/)).